NicolasGraph/elsass/README.md

 ```

 - `$media` applies a media-query around the generated CSS to build responsive layouts.
-    It Accepts a single value or list of two values as to set the media-query `min-` and `max-width`.
+    It accepts a single value or list of two values to set the media-query `min-` and `max-width`.

     | Value                        | Description                                                             |
     |------------------------------|-------------------------------------------------------------------------|